-You determine the way that the HPE DIH distributes index data by using the MirrorMode parameter in the HPE DIH configuration file.
-In mirror mode (when you set MirrorMode to True), the HPE DIH indexes all data to all the connected IDOL servers.
+In mirror mode, the DIH indexes all data to all the connected IDOL servers.
 Each IDOL server is identical.

-The diagram below shows how the HPE DIH in mirror mode integrates into an IDOL Server installation.
+The following diagram shows how the DIH in mirror mode integrates into an IDOL Server installation.

-HPE DIH system architecture (mirror mode)
+DIH system architecture (mirror mode)

-The HPE DIH sends all the index data that it receives (represented by gray arrows in the previous diagram) to all the connected IDOL Servers.
+The DIH sends all the index data that it receives (represented by gray arrows in the diagram) to all the connected IDOL Servers.
 The IDOL Servers are exact copies of each other, and must all have the same configuration.

-You can run the HPE DIH in mirror mode to ensure uninterrupted service if one of the IDOL Servers fails.
-While one IDOL Server is inoperable, its identical copies continue to index data, and are still available to return data for gueries.
+You can run the DIH in mirror mode to ensure uninterrupted service if one of the IDOL Servers fails.
+While one IDOL Server is inoperable, its identical copies continue to index data, and are still available to return data for queries.

-The HPE DIH periodically checks whether all connected IDOL Servers are operating.
-If an IDOL Server is unavailable, the HPE DIH queues the data that this IDOL Server normally receives.
-When the IDOL Server is available again, the HPE DIH indexes the queued data into it.
+The DIH periodically checks whether all connected IDOL Servers are operating.
+If an IDOL Server is unavailable, the DIH queues the data that this IDOL Server normally receives.
+When the IDOL Server is available again, the DIH indexes the queued data into it.

-The HPE DIH sends administrative index actions (represented by black arrows in the previous diagram) to all connected IDOL Servers.
+The DIH sends administrative index actions (represented by black arrows in the diagram) to all connected IDOL Servers.